Ojas251/RISC-V_Assembler/README.md

 # RISC-V to Machine Code Converter

 ## Overview
 This program converts RISC-V assembly code into machine code.
-It takes a RISC-V assembly file `input.s` as input and generates the corresponding machine code in a text file `mc.txt`.
+It takes a RISC-V assembly file `input.asm` as input and generates the corresponding machine code in a text file `output.mc`.

 ## Installation
 - Clone this repository to your local machine: git clone https://github.com/jyoti7777/RISC-V_Assembler

 ## Usage
-1. Ensure you have a valid RISC-V assembly file `input.s` in the same directory as `main.cpp`.
+1. Ensure you have a valid RISC-V assembly file `input.asm` in the same directory as `main.cpp`.
-2. Place your assembly code in `input.s`.
+2. Place your assembly code in `input.asm`.
 3. Compile and run the program.
     Use the following instructions in the terminal of directory:
         $ gcc main.cpp
         $ ./a.out
-4. If all the code is correct, check the generated machine code in the `mc.txt` file located in the project directory to find the equivalent machine code for the given input.
+4. If all the code is correct, check the generated machine code in the `output.mc` file located in the project directory to find the equivalent machine code for the given input.
-5. In case of an error, you will find the error in the `mc.txt`.
+5. In case of an error, you will find the error in the `output.mc`.
-6. In the `mc.txt` file, you will find 4 segments, DATA, TEXT, STACK, HEAP each containing corresponding data or instructions.
+6. In the `output.mc` file, you will find 4 segments, DATA, TEXT, STACK, HEAP each containing corresponding data or instructions.

 ## Supported Instructions
 R format: